ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/library_setup/labview_windows.md

 ### [Building and Running the Sample Code](#building-and-running-the-sample-code)

-Dynamixel SDK example code for LabVIEW uses the library files(.dll for Windows) built in C language.
+DYNAMIXEL SDK example code for LabVIEW uses the library files(.dll for Windows) built in C language.

-Each released Dynamixel SDK have latest library files in:
+Each released DYNAMIXEL SDK have latest library files in:
 `[DynamixelSDK folder]/c/build/[winXX]/output/dxl_xYY_c.dll`

 which were built by its own source code.